Former church in Richmond's Brookland Park to be redeveloped into affordable apartments

-A Mid-Atlantic developer of affordable homes recently closed on a former church in Richmond's northside with plans to turn it into an affordable apartment community.
+A developer of affordable homes recently closed on a former church in Richmond's Northside with plans to turn it into an affordable apartment community.
 Total cost for the finished property is expected to be $21 million.

 Enterprise Community Development Inc. announced its purchase of the old Mizpah Presbyterian Church and the adjacent Nehemiah House Community Center at 1222 E. Brookland Park Boulevard in the Highland Park neighborhood of Richmond.

 The firm says it is redeveloping the site into 66 new, affordable apartments for individuals and families.
-Once complete, the four-story Brookland Park Apartments will feature one-, two- and three-bedroom apartments for renters earning between 40% and 60% of the area median income. what is the area median income?
+Once complete, the four-story Brookland Park Apartments will feature one-, two- and three-bedroom apartments for renters earning between 40% and 60% of the area median income.
+The 2022 area median income in Richmond was $101,000 for a family of four.

 “We believe the development of Brookland Park Apartments continues to drive investment in the Highland Park community,” said Matt Engel, senior director of real estate development “We hope this has a ripple effect that brings more residential and retail development into this wonderful neighborhood.”